radumarias/xorio/README.md

 ## Footer

-Thank you for visiting Xorio!
+Thank you for visiting xorio!
 We look forward to partnering with you on your next project.
 Together, we can build something extraordinary!

 ---

-*This README.md was generated for the Xorio website project.
-For more information, please visit our website [Xorio](https://xorio.rs).*
+*This README.md was generated for the xorio website project.
+For more information, please visit our website [xorio](https://xorio.rs).*